GiviMAD/whisper-jni/README.md

 # WhisperJNI

-A JNI wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), it allows basic usage of the library in Java.
+A JNI wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), it allows using the library in Java.

-# Platform support
+## Platform support

-This library support the following systems:
+This library aims to support the following platforms:

 * Windows x86_64
 * Debian x86_64/arm64
 * macOS x86_64/arm64

-The native binaries for those platforms are included.
+The native binaries for those platforms are included in the distributed jar.

-The library has been tested on in all the supported platforms unless macOS arm64.
+The library has been tested on all the supported platforms unless macOS arm64.

-Is have been build with some features enabled that should be available in modern devices, please open an issue if you found it don't work on any of the supported platforms.
+The included binaries have been built with some features enabled that I think are available in most modern devices, please open an issue if you found it don't work on any of the supported platforms.

+## Installation

+The package is distributed through [Maven Central](https://mvnrepository.com/artifact/io.github.givimad/whisper-jni).

+You can also find the package's jar attached to each [release](https://github.com/GiviMAD/whisper-jni/releases).

 ## Example